New antisemitism: A new phenomenon, but not antisemitism

-He argues that although it is true that the new antisemitism incorporates the idea that antisemitism is hostility to Jews as Jews, the source of the hostility has changed; therefore, to continue using the same expression for it – antisemitism – causes confusion.
+He argues that although the new antisemitism indeed incorporates the idea that antisemitism is hostility to Jews as Jews, the source of the hostility has changed; therefore, to continue using the same expression for it—antisemitism—causes confusion.
 Today's hostility to Jews as Jews is based on the Arab–Israeli conflict, not on ancient European fantasies.
 Israel proclaims itself as the state of the Jewish people, and many Jews align themselves with Israel for that very reason.
 It is out of this alignment that the hostility to Jews as Jews arises, rather than hostility to Israelis or to Zionists.
-Klug agrees that it is a prejudice, because it is a generalization about individuals; nevertheless, he argues, it is "not rooted in the ideology of 'the Jew'," and is therefore a different phenomenon from antisemitism.
+Klug agrees that it is a prejudice, because it is a generalization about individuals; nevertheless, he argues, it is "not rooted in the ideology of 'the Jew, and is therefore a different phenomenon from antisemitism.